if1live/maya/README.md

 -----

-title: this is title
+Title: this is title
-subtitle: this is subtitle
+Subtitle: this is subtitle
-tags: python, demo
+Tags: python, demo
-author: if1live
+Author: if1live
-slug: sample-article
+Slug: sample-article

 ## write article